 - Books are essential to a thriving cultural landscape

-- Books and literature provide a depth of engagement that helps to protect, stimulate, and promote discourse in American society
+- Books and literature provide a depth of engagement that helps to protect, stimulate, and promote discourse

 - Books and literature remain at the center of our vibrant national conversation